hujhax/austin-improv-wiki/Shows/You Think You're So Smart.md

 ***You Think You're So Smart*** is an improvised panel show in the style of British programs like *[[Wikipedia - QI|QI]]*, *[[Wikipedia - Never Mind the Buzzcocks|Never Mind the Buzzcocks]]*, and *[[Wikipedia - Would I Lie to You (TV series)|Would I Lie to You?]]*

 ## Format
-In every performance, the panelists discuss facts and trivia in that week's category, provided by the show's host, [[Justin Davis]].
+In every performance, the panelists discuss facts and trivia in that week's category, provided by the show's host, [[Performers/Justin Davis]].

 Recurring features include the "Ranter's Corner", where a guest speaker delivers a rant related to the night's topic, "Spin the Wiki", where Justin uses [Wikipedia's "Random article" link](http://en.wikipedia.org/wiki/Special:Random) to supply a random topic, and "Would You Rather", where the panel discusses a choice between two alternatives which both have pros and cons.